Author, Singer, Songwriter

 Continuing Session – Impact Our Culture, Part 1 – America at the Crossroads (Thursday, 10:30 – 11:45)

 Have we been on a rollercoaster ride?
 And now 2021 is shaping up to be another pivotal year for the United States of America.
 Has it swung wildly back to a weak Progressive/Socialist society like many morally and fiscally bankrupt Socialist/Communist states?
-Or, is it too late to restore America to a strong Constitutional Republic rooted and grounded in Judea/Christian truths?
+Or, is it too late to restore America to a strong Constitutional Republic rooted and grounded in Judeo/Christian truths?
 Many Christians desire to know what the Bible teaches regarding today’s sensitive social and political issues.
 Christian writers can address controversial subjects in our posts, articles, texts, and stories.
 With today’s aggressive Cancel Culture, should we?

 Gayle is the award winning author of more than forty books.
 She has been a Christy finalist three times for her novels Spring Rain, Summer Shadows, and Winter Winds.